EmmanuelKusi23/Marathon-Performance-Prediction-Figshare-Data-/README.md

 Figure: Displays training load fluctuations—notice dips around typical holiday periods.

 ## Data Cleaning & Preprocessing
+Based on the EDA, we cleaned and prepared the data.
+Rows with zero distance (and thus undefined pace) were dropped, which removed all NaN target values.
+We also ensured no duplicate entries and noted the few missing category values.
+Categorical variables (gender, age_group, country, major) were encoded: for example we mapped gender to numeric codes (M→0, F→1) and planned to one-hot encode others.
+We applied ordinal encoding to reduce high-cardinality categories by grouping infrequent values into “Other”.
+Next we split the data into training and testing sets (80% train, 20% test).
+We built preprocessing pipelines using scikit-learn: numeric features were imputed (median) and scaled, while categorical features were imputed (most frequent) and one-hot encoded.
+This full pipeline was later combined with the model for end-to-end training.

 Remove invalid runs (zero distance ⇒ undefined pace).

 Handle missing: drop rows missing critical fields; impute or group rare categories.